Machine learning in brief

 What is machine learning?

-Machine learning is a branch of AI where algorithms learn from data to detect patterns and make predictions.
-Instead of encoding fixed rules, models learn from large datasets and infer trends or outliers.
-Typical uses include demand forecasts, recommendations, and automated decisions.
+Machine learning is a branch of AI in which algorithms learn from data so they can detect patterns and make predictions.
+Instead of hand coding fixed rules, you give the model large datasets and let it infer behaviour, trends or outliers on its own.
+Typical uses include demand forecasts, recommendations and automated decisions.

 What is the difference between machine learning and AI?

 Artificial intelligence is the umbrella term for systems that show intelligent behaviour.
-Machine learning is one way to build AI: algorithms learn from data rather than explicit rules.
-Deep learning is a subset of ML using deep neural networks.
-In short: AI is the goal; ML is a major path to get there.
+Machine learning is one way to build AI: algorithms learn from data instead of following explicit rules.
+Deep learning is a subset of ML that uses deep neural networks.
+In short, AI is the goal and ML is one of the main paths to get there.

 What is the difference between machine learning and deep learning?

 Deep learning is a form of ML that uses deep neural networks with many layers.
-Classical ML often needs manual feature engineering; deep models learn hierarchical representations from raw inputs.
-Deep learning excels at vision, language, and complex patterns but usually needs more data and compute.
+Classical ML often needs manual feature engineering, where you select the relevant signals by hand.
+Deep models learn those representations automatically from raw inputs.
+They shine on vision, language and complex patterns, but usually need much more data and compute.

 How does machine learning work technically?

-ML models follow data collection, preparation, training, and validation.
-Data is cleaned and engineered; a model (e.g. random forest, neural nets) learns and tunes parameters.
-Validation checks generalisation to new data.
+An ML model goes through several stages: data collection, data preparation, training and validation.
+Data is cleaned, normalised and engineered into useful features.
+A suitable model, for example a random forest or neural network, then learns from that data and tunes its parameters.
+Validation checks how well it generalises to new data.
 After deployment, monitoring and retraining close the loop (MLOps).

 What kinds of machine learning exist?